An easy recipe for very flavorful sweet potato patties, seasoned with curry powder.

+These flavorful sweet potato patties are seasoned with curry powder and thyme.
 Made with almond flour, they are paleo and gluten-free.
-They taste great when freshly cooked, but the leftovers are excellent too.
+They taste great when freshly cooked, but the leftovers are excellent, too.

 Ingredients

-Egg: Just one egg.
-I use large eggs in most of my recipes, this one included.
+- Egg: Just one egg.
+I use large eggs in most of my recipes, including this one.

 Variations

 The best way to vary this recipe is to experiment with the spices you add to the mixture.
-Good options include cumin, smoked paprika, and a pinch of cinnamon.
+Good options include ½ teaspoon of cumin, ½ teaspoon of smoked paprika, and a pinch of cinnamon.

-Because of their Indian flavor profile, I like to serve these sweet potato patties as a side dish when I make tandoori chicken.
+Because of their Indian flavor profile, I often serve these patties with tandoori chicken.

-But it's a very versatile side dish that goes with many main dishes.
-And since I bake them in a 400°F oven, I sometimes serve them with a main dish that I can bake in the same oven, such as lamb meatballs or baked chicken thighs.
+However, they are versatile enough to be served with many other main dishes.
+Since I bake them in a 400°F oven, I like to serve them with a main dish I can bake in the same oven, such as baked shrimp, crispy baked chicken thighs, or pork meatballs.

 Recipe Card